 Collagen is made by boiling down animal hides.
 Inedible casings are also

 used, particularly for larger size.
-Fiber casings have a look and feel more
+Fiber casings have a look and feel

-stripped off after cooking and before packaging.
+which is stripped off after cooking and before packaging.

 The photo shows natural pork casings obtained from a local Philippine

 market, about 5-1/2 feet long each and weighing about 0.6 ounce each.
-They

-few days.
+a few days.
 About 1/4 inch wide as shown they will expand to about 1-1/2

 inches diameter when filled.

-While natural and collagen casings are easily purchased for making meat
+While natural and collagen casings are easily purchased for making

-cooking.
+after preliminary cooking.
 High volume makers of vegetarian sausage

 can use a liquid coating system which produce an effect similar to a

 Many sausages are grilled or fried and eaten with mustard.
 I have tried